-The conference keynote address will be delivered by Dr. Esther Whitfield, Brown University.
+The conference keynote address will be delivered by Dr. Ada Ferrer, Julius Silver Professor of History and Latin American and Caribbean History, New York University.

 Questions?
 Please contact Annie Sansone-Martínez, Program Coordinator at the Cuban Heritage Collection, at email@example.com or 305-284-4900.

 Deadline for applications extended: Monday, July 26, 2021